-June Juanico from Biloxi was Elvis’ first sweetheart and the only girl his mother approved of.
-Today June Juanico, is a 65-year-old grandmother, still lives in Biloxi, Mississippi where she fell in love with Elvis long before he was the King of rock ‘n’ roll and the idol of millions
+Elvis Women June Jaunico who his Mother’s Approval… June Juanico from Biloxi was Elvis’ first sweetheart and the only girl his mother approved of.
+Today June Juanico, is a 65-year-old grandmother, still lives in Biloxi, Mississippi where she fell in love with Elvis long before he was the King and teen idol

 She shared a passionate, three-year relationship with Elvis at the start of his career, when was virtually unknown outside the southern United States.
 And June recalls a man far removed from the bloated, drug-addicted mega-star who died 16 years ago, on August 16, 1977.
 But it is another date that is forever etched into June’s memory – June 26, 1955.
 That was the she met Elvis and on that date 22 years later the King gave his last public performance.
 When Elvis spotted June coming out of the ladies’ room during intermission at one of his shows, she was a pretty, starry-eyed 17-year-old.